seagle0128/doom-modeline/README.md

 ;; The maximum displayed length of the branch name of version control.
 (setq doom-modeline-vcs-max-length 12)

 ;; Whether display the perspective name.
-Non-nil to display in mode-line.
+Non-nil to display in the mode-line.
 (setq doom-modeline-persp-name t)

 ;; If non nil the default perspective name is displayed in the mode-line.
 (setq doom-modeline-display-default-persp-name nil)

 ;; Whether display the `lsp' state.
-Non-nil to display in mode-line.
+Non-nil to display in the mode-line.
 (setq doom-modeline-lsp t)

 ;; Whether display the GitHub notifications.
 It requires `ghub' package.